Faculty and Staff

 communication have been in argumentation and decision-making in family groups experiencing crisis or facing a consequential decision, such as terminating life support for a loved one.
 Her research has been published in academic outlets such as Small Group Research, Management Communication Quarterly, Psychological Reports, The Handbook of Group Communication Theory and Research, Mental Measurements Yearbook, and Lesbians in Academia.

-Doris Kirchner received her Ph.D. in German Languages and Literatures from the University of Pennsylvania in Philadelphia, PA and is currently professor of German at the University of Rhode Island where she also directs the German International Business Program (IBP).
-In 2009 she was appointed Director of the German School at Middlebury College – the oldest and largest German total immersion program in the US.
+Doris Kirchner received her Ph.D. in German Languages and Literatures from the University of Pennsylvania in Philadelphia, PA and is currently professor of German at URI where she also directs the German International Business Program (IBP).
+In 2009 she was appointed Director of the German School at Middlebury College, the oldest and largest German total immersion program in the US.

-Before joining the German Program and the International Engineering Program (IEP) at the University of Rhode Island, Dr. Kirchner taught at Columbia University in New York City, the Joseph H. Lauder Institute for Management and International Studies at the University of Pennsylvania, and twice at the Huazhong University of Science and Technology in Wuhan, People's Republic of China.
+Before joining the German Program and the International Engineering Program (IEP) at URI, Dr. Kirchner taught at Columbia University in New York City, the Joseph H. Lauder Institute for Management and International Studies at the University of Pennsylvania, and twice at the Huazhong University of Science and Technology in Wuhan, People's Republic of China.

 Dr. Kirchner teaches all levels of German language and literature and has designed and taught many upper level German Studies courses.
-She is affiliated with URI's Gender & Women's Studies Program, was a Multicultural Fellow, and served as Chair for the University of Rhode Island's Center for the Humanities.
+She is affiliated with URI's Gender & Women's Studies Program, was a Multicultural Fellow, and served as Chair for URI's Center for the Humanities.
 She has also been Chair for the AATG Testing Committee in Rhode Island.

-Keith Labelle, Coordinator of the Violence Prevention & Advocacy Services Program at the University of Rhode Island, has conducted trainings on sexual assault, domestic violence, and substance abuse since 2001.
-He received his Master’s Degree in Communications from URI in 2003.
+Keith Labelle, Supervisor of the Bystander Intervention Program and the URi-STANDers at URI, has conducted trainings on sexual assault, domestic violence, and substance abuse since 2001.
+He received his Master's Degree in Communications from URI in 2003.
 He is an Honor Roll graduate of the University and was a 4-year member of the varsity baseball team, serving as team captain in 2000.
-He worked as Program Coordinator for Substance Abuse Prevention Services at URI from 2000 - 2003 and worked at the same time for the Violence Prevention Program since 2001.
-Keith is also a member of the NCAA Speaker’s Bureau.
+He worked as Program Coordinator for Substance Abuse Prevention Services at URI from 2000 - 2003 and worked for the Violence Prevention & Advocacy Services Program from 2003-2013.
+He now runs the Bystander Intervention Program on campus and supervises the URi-STANDers - a group of undergraduate students who provide education and awareness to the campus community regarding sexual assault, dating violence and stalking as well as to promote active bystanders to prevent these crimes.
+The URi-STANDers are a team of specially trained students who create and perform interactive bystander intervention workshops and programs to educate and increase sexual violence awareness campus-wide.
+Keith has also served as a member of the NCAA Speaker's Bureau and presents annually to the National Football League on violence prevention issues.
 He has presented at national conferences on substance abuse issues and at numerous national conferences, colleges, high schools, and for various agencies all over the country on violence against women issues.
-At URI he provides training to over 9000 students, staff and faculty members annually, including all incoming student athletes and members of Greek Life.
-He supervises the URI Peer Advocates and is the Advisor of WOWW.
-Additionally, Keith has provided training and educational workshops for police groups, fraternity men, and members of both professional and collegiate athletic teams throughout the country on violence prevention issues.
-Keith teaches WMS 360: Men & Masculinities, WMS 351: Violence Prevention Training, WMS 300: Peer Advocacy, and WMS 300: WOWW Internship.
+At URI he provides training to thousands of students, staff and faculty members annually, including all incoming student-athletes and members of Greek Life.
+He also is Advisor of the award-winning mentoring organization for first-year women on campus called WOWW (We're Offering Women Wisdom).
+Additionally, Keith has provided training and educational workshops for police groups, fraternity men, and members of both professional and collegiate athletic teams throughout the country on healthy masculinity and violence prevention issues.
+Keith has taught GWS 360: Men & Masculinities, GWS 351: Violence Prevention Training, GWS 300: Peer Advocacy, GWS 451: Women's Leadership, GWS 300: WOWW Internship, GWS 150: Intro to Women's Studies, HDF 416: Personal & Organizational Leadership, HDF 298: Peer Advocate Training, CSV 302: Bystander Intervention Training and CSV 302: URi-STANDer Internship.

 Barbara Luebke, Professor of Journalism and Gender & Women's Studies